Expand description

 }

-§How to use it on iOS
+§How to initialize Client-Managed State on iOS

-Once we have the function defined in bitwarden-uniffi, we can use it from the iOS application:
+, we can use it from the iOS application:

 class CipherStoreImpl: CipherStore {